 I use a basic digital kitchen scale to figure out how much each piece of gear weighs.

 I also keep a digital luggage scale in the car so I can weigh my fully loaded backpack at the trailhead at the beginning and end of my trip.
-That way I know how much weight I am carrying including food, water, and fuel, as well as how much lighter was at the end of the trip.
+That way I know how much weight I am carrying including food, water, and fuel, as well as how much lighter it was at the end of the trip.

-On group trips, we also use the luggage scale to figure out how to split up shared group gear so that no one is overloaded.
+On group trips, we also use the luggage scale to figure out how to split up shared gear so that no one is overloaded.

 2. Make a Gear List (or Use an App)